excelsiorsoft/akka-experiments/akka.supervisors.java/README.md

 ###This project highlights the exception handling way of Akka via supervisors hierarchy

-####Testing different behaviors of OneForOneStrategy supervisor strategy
+####Testing different behaviors of com.excelsiorsoft.akka.supervisors.one.java.OneForOneStrategy supervisor strategy

 - To start - execute Application.main() in IDE (or console).